List of awards and nominations received by Atif Aslam

 Atif Aslam is a Pakistani playback singer, songwriter, composer, and actor.
 His first song, "Aadat", won him three awards.
 "Tu Jaane Na" won him an award and received three other nominations.
 "Jeena Jeena" and "Jeene Laga Hoon" were also nominated twice.
 In 2008, Aslam received the Tamgha-e-Imtiaz (medal of distinction), the fourth-highest civilian honour from the Pakistani government, as well as numerous Lux Style Awards.
-In 2019, he was awarded a star in the Dubai Walk of Fame upon his nomination as the "Best Singer in Pakistan".
+In 2019, he was awarded a star on the Dubai Walk of Fame upon his nomination as the "Best Singer in Pakistan".
 He has won six Lux Style Awards and received five Filmfare nominations.

 Aslam has won the following awards and nominations in Pakistan, India, and other countries.

 Indus Music Awards

 Aslam has won three awards in the categories of best song, best composition, and best lyrics.